-Unfortunately the answer to the question: What are tree removal costs in the Portland, Oregon area, is a very unsatisfying “it depends.”
-We all would like a reliable formula or app for that, but unfortunately, that app doesn’t exist yet.
+If you are trying to do some research to determine what it costs to get a tree removed in the Portland, Oregon area, you might find that the prices vary.
+There is not always a “one size fits all” price for these types of projects, because it depends on a variety of factors.
+We all would like a reliable formula or app for removing a tree, but unfortunately, that app doesn’t exist yet.
 Sometimes tree removal costs $50 and sometimes a single tree removal can cost $25K.

-While there’s no definitive answer or formula to determine the average cost of tree removal, there are 5 factors that go into determining the cost of tree removal.
-Portland prices will be mentioned in the post, but they’re only estimates and not a guarantee of cost.
-Every tree is different and therefore every tree removal will be different.
-Again, these prices are rough minimum estimates, based on 2017 pricing.
+While there’s no definitive answer or formula to determine the average cost of tree removal, there are five main factors that go into determining the cost of tree removal.
+Prices will be mentioned below but remember that they are estimates and just an average cost to remove and not a price guarantee.
+Every tree is different and therefore every project will be different, whether it’s large tree removal, stump removal, or log splitting.

 1. Size of the Tree

 The size of the tree is the number one factor that can affect how much tree removal will cost.
-Both the height of the tree as well as the crown spread of the tree are factors that are taken into account by arborists.
+Both the height of the tree as well as the crown spread of the tree are factors that are considered by arborists.

-Spread is a much harder thing to estimate, but for something like an Oak tree that spreads over 3 yards, is difficult to remove due to the large diameter and many branches that make up the tree’s canopy.
-The Oak with the 3 yard spread, is probably not going to be under $2,500.
+Spread is a much harder thing to estimate, but for something like a large oak tree that spreads over three yards, it can be harder to remove, because of its large diameter and the many branches that make up the tree’s canopy.
+The average cost to remove a tree that has a three-yard spread is probably not going to be under the $2,500 mark.

 2) How Many Obstacles Surround the Tree

-How close your tree is to power lines and communications lines, especially high voltage power lines, will also affect how much the tree removal will cost.
+How close is your tree to existing communication or power lines, especially high voltage power lines?
+If the tree is close to these, it will cost affect the tree removal price.
 A tree that grows next to high voltage lines likely over $2,000.

 3) Do you Have the Required Permits?